What is Aberdeen 250?

 Upcoming Events

 In 1781, General George Washington, leading the Continental troops, and General Jean-Baptiste Rochambeau, leading the French troops, progressed down the Post Road in the Aberdeen area.
 Their march from Rhode Island took them to Yorktown, Virginia for the decisive battle against the British at Yorktown.
-Aberdeen 250's parade & ceremony commemorate that historic march, the largest troop movement in the Revolutionary War.
+Aberdeen 250's March & Ceremony commemorate that historic march, the largest troop movement in the Revolutionary War.